-Indonesia’s ancient art-form gets a modern kick these days with innovative designers chipping in to the batik revival – with pieces that are both elegant and outstanding
+Indonesia’s ancient art form gets a modern kick these days with innovative designers leading the batik revival

 Specialising in authentic Indonesian batik, Wellie Batik has traditional shirts, fabric, sarongs and assorted home-y things like cushion covers, tablecloths and aprons.
 They’ve been in the business for over 40 years so you can bet that they really know their batik.

 Wellie Batik, 211 Holland Ave Holland Road Shopping Centre, #03-18, Singapore 278967